|

 every year on the anniversary of the

 battle.
-Ordered to
+Ordered

-retreat by their Commandant, these young cadets
+to retreat by their Commandant, these young

-every year are the four teenaged cadets
+honored every year are the four teenaged cadets

 (Francisco Marquez, the youngest, was thirteen